EvanDaley/BlenderModels/README.md

 # BlenderModels
-Blender models in Blender and glTF2 format.
+Blender models in Blender and glTF 2 format.